Vitamin K

 Vitamin K is necessary for formation of prothrombin which is required for blood clotting.

-Essential for normal liver functioning and important in maintaining vitality and longevity. also aids the absorption of calcium in bone.
+Vitamin K is essential for normal liver functioning and important in maintaining vitality and longevity. also aids the absorption of calcium in bone.

 Aids in protecting against osteoporosis, and in reducing excessive menstrual flow.